gabrielekerete60/fixbms/Android_Conversion_Guide.md

 ---

-### ⚙️ Step 2: Initialize Capacitor
+### ⚙️ Step 2: Initialize Capacitor for Android

 Now, let's set up Capacitor within your project.
-This will create the necessary configuration files.
-This application is server-based, so we will point Capacitor to the `.next` directory.
+This will create the necessary configuration files and the native Android project.

 > Run the following commands one by one: